Pull request cycle time

 Example

-A pull request is opened on a Monday and then the first review is requested on Wednesday, that equals 2 days 'in progress'.
+A pull request is opened on a Monday, and then the first review is requested on Wednesday, which equals 2 days in progress.

-Then that pull request takes another day for review approval, that equals 1 day in 'review'.
+Then that pull request takes another day for review approval, which equals 1 day in review.

 And finally, another full day passes between the final approval and the pull request being merged.
-That’s 1 day time to merge.
+That’s a 1-day time to merge.

 The average PR cycle time for a given time period would be the cycle time of all pull requests in that time period, averaged.